chiatsewang/github-collaboration-tutorial/profiles/Maxchen.md

 # Intro
-I'm a senior student from the Department of Statistics at Feng Chia University.
+I'm a senior student from the Department of Statistics at FCU.

 # Interests
 Statistics, Mathematics, Athletics.